Speedify Free VPN Review (Updated 2021)

 |Customer Support||Live Chat & Email Support||FAQs, Blog & Email|

 If you’re not interested in Speedify, don’t worry; read a list of other VPN reviews:

 - Ivacy Review

 - PureVPN Review

 Do I Recommend Speedify?

-That said, there are still a few things this VPNs needs to improve upon.
+That said, there are still a few things these VPNs need to improve upon.
 While their overall service was good, it was kind of disappointing to see the lack of Netflix support.
 Aside from that, while Speedify managed to offer quite fast speeds, it became slightly burdened while downloading torrents.

-I also found it weird that they offer applications for iOS, Android, Windows, and Mac, yet, they don’t offer any support for both gaming consoles and Smart TVs.
+I also found it weird that they offer iOS, Android, Windows, and Mac applications, yet they don’t offer any support for both gaming consoles and Smart TVs.
 All in all, If it can improve upon a few features, Speedify can definitely earn a 5-star rating in the future.
 But for now, after concluding this Speedify review, I found it to be slightly short on performance and have given it a 4.0/5.0 star rating overall.